-Memphis’ average 2020 March Madness odds are the fourth shortest in the country, but some online sports books are even more bullish on the Tigers’ championship prospects.
-BetOnline lists only Michigan State with a shorter price tag than Memphis, which begs the question are the Tigers officially overrated?
+Memphis’ average 2020 March Madness odds are the fourth shortest in the country, but some online sports books are even more bullish on the Tigers’ championship prospects, listing only Michigan State with a shorter price tag than Memphis.
+Which begs the question: are the Tigers officially overrated?

 Top Recruiting Class Doesn’t Guarantee Anything